stealthBS/demo1-repo/AI notes.md

     - Ask anything in the prompt box through typing.
     - Ask anything through voice by clicking on '🎤Dictate' but, whcih actually works like speech-to-text.
     - Toggle/Enable '🎙Voice mode' to activate fully voice-based conversation only, in which ChatGPT also talks backs with us.
 It's actually 'Voice chat' or can say interactive chat.
 But it doesn't keep track or record/history of chat/conversation.
 So, it's just works like any virtual/voice assistant e.g. Google Assistant or Amazon's Alexa or Apple's Siri.
-    - Upload or attach images/files to ask a corresponding/related queries.
+    - Upload or attach images/files to ask a corresponding/related queries or to get summary of any larg files.
     - Toggle '🖼Create an image' feature to generate image through prompt.
     - Toggle '🌐Search the web' feature.
     - Toggle 'Canvas' i.e. '✏️Write or Code' feature.